troglobit/mg/README.md

 <img align="right" src="mg.png" title="mg in action">

 Mg is a public domain [Micro Emacs][] derivative.
-Created in 1986 based on the original MicroEMACS released by Dave Conroy in 1985.
+Created in 1986 and based on the original MicroEMACS released by Dave Conroy in 1985.

 The intention is to be a small, fast, and portable Emacs-like editor for users who cannot, or do not want to, run the real Emacs for one reason